 - The privileges of the Association shall be withdrawn from any member whose annual dues are six months overdue.

-- Any member may withdraw from the Association by notifying the Executive Secretary.
+- Any member may withdraw from the Association by notifying the Executive Secretariat.
 No refund of dues will be made.

-- At some time before 15 October the Nominating Committee shall transmit to the Executive Secretary nominations of at least double the number of positions that shall become vacant on the Executive Council and/or for the Executive Officers at the next election, based on an email or Web nomination process managed by the Nominating Committee.
+- At some time before 1 February the Nominating Committee shall transmit to the Executive Secretariat nominations of at least double the number of positions that shall become vacant on the Executive Council and/or for the Executive Officers at the next election, based on an email or Web nomination process managed by the Nominating Committee.
 This process should allow for self-nomination as well as nomination by another member of the Association, and should gather pertinent information about the candidate’s interests and background for inclusion on the ballot.
-The Nominating Committee shall ensure diversity in the candidate pool and that all nominated candidates are ACH members in good standing and are willing to serve are included on the ballot.
+The Nominating Committee shall ensure diversity in the candidate pool, and that all nominated candidates who willing to serve are included on the ballot.
+The Nominating Committee shall further ensure that all candidates on the ballot are ACH members in good standing or are willing to become such prior to the distribution of the election ballot.